Technical paper by Yuriy O’Donnell (Frostbite) and Matthäus Chajdas (AMD) for I3D 2017.

 We present a new approach, “tiled light trees” – a hierarchical acceleration structure that adapts to the light source distribution.
 Our approach improves on the worst case performance of existing solutions.
 Due to traversal overhead, the proposed algorithm can be sometimes slower than clustered shading.
 To handle those situations optimally, we propose a hybrid approach which combines the strengths of light trees with clustered shading, outperforming any individual solution in nearly every case.
 Our new hybrid algorithm is easy to implement and suitable for usage in real-time applications such as games.

-Paper is available on ACM.org for free.
+Paper is available here.